Pressio/pressio/docs/pages/adapter_api.md

 # FOM Adapter API

-As discussed in [this](./md_pages_getstarted_pressio_app.html) section of the get started page, the adapter class is what lets pressio communicate with an external application.
+#As discussed in [this](./md_pages_getstarted_pressio_app.html) section of the get started page,
+The adapter class sits between pressio and the external application.
 This adapter class---if needed---must meet a specific API.

 Pressio supports two variants of the API,